Can the fear after a cardiac arrest ever get better?

 Your cardiac team or GP may also be able to point you towards local support groups or cardiac rehabilitation programmes, which often have a peer support element.
 The British Heart Foundation’s network of Heart Support Groups provides in-person peer support in many areas of the UK.

-Category: Psychological SupportI’m anxious about getting a heart device.
+Category: Implantable DevicesI’m anxious about getting a heart device.
 How can I cope?

 It is very common to feel anxious before getting a heart device.
 Concern about the procedure itself, about what having an ICD means for your life, and about the underlying condition that led to the recommendation are all understandable responses.